 One Team, All Trades

 Since the founding of Mark III in 1976, the company has transformed from a single-trade contractor to one of California’s leading MEP construction companies.
-As a multi-trade contractor, we believe there is a better way to build, so we approach each project looking for ways to eliminate and minimize waste while leveraging opportunities for collaboration and off-site manufacturing.
-From the estimating process to on-site construction our multi-trade teams work together to ensure project success.
+As a multi-trade subcontractor, we believe there is a better way to build, so we approach each project looking for ways to eliminate and minimize waste while leveraging opportunities for collaboration and off-site manufacturing.
+From the estimating process to on-site construction our multi-trade subcontractor teams work together to ensure project success.

 Bob Amos, estimating director, leads a team of estimators who specialize in mechanical, electrical, plumbing, underground, and specialty trades.
 Our multi-trade estimating team works together to collaborate and ensure redundancies and scope gaps are eliminated.
 Internal multi-trade coordination also eliminates multiple levels of mark-up’s, such as general conditions and overhead.